|Course Title:||English Literature for Advanced Students|

 English is studied through works of literature, short stories, poetry and plays.

 Two well-known Luxembourgish authors who write through the medium of the English language, Anne-Marie Reuter and Percy Lallemang, addressed us last year and we read some stories from Anne-Marie's book "On the Edge".
+We are planning literary evenings featuring these authors.

 We are currently reading poems from Seamus Heaney's "Death of a Naturalist" (introduced to us by European School teacher Sinéad O'Donovan) and short stories from the "Penguin Book of the British Short Story".